Peter Parker (Marvel Cinematic Universe): Exposed secret identity and multiversal crisis

-After swinging through the city, Parker and MJ witness a broadcast from J. Jonah Jameson of TheDailyBugle.net showing an edited video of Beck incriminating Parker for the London attack and revealing his identity as Spider-Man, much to the latter's shock.
+After swinging through the city, Peter and MJ witness a broadcast from J. Jonah Jameson of TheDailyBugle.net showing an edited video of Beck incriminating Peter for the London attack and revealing his identity as Spider-Man, much to the latter's shock.
 Peter, MJ, Ned, and May are interrogated by Damage Control.
-While the murder charges are dropped with lawyer Matt Murdock's help, Parker and his friends still grapple with negative publicity from Jameson and Beck supporters.
+While the murder charges are dropped with lawyer Matt Murdock's help, Peter and his friends still grapple with negative publicity from Jameson and Beck supporters.
 Peter and May then move into Happy Hogan's apartment for their safety.
-After this, Ned, and MJ's applications to MIT are rejected in light of the controversy, Parker goes to the New York Sanctum to ask Stephen Strange for help.
-Strange, despite Wong's warnings, attempts to cast a spell that would make everyone forget Parker is Spider-Man, though Parker repeatedly tampers with it.
-He tries to convince an MIT administrator to reconsider his and his friends' applications before being attacked by Otto Octavius, who rips Parker's nanotechnology from his Iron Spider armor, which bonds with his mechanical tentacles and allows Parker to disable them.
-As the Green Goblin appears and attacks, Strange teleports Parker and Octavius to the Sanctum, where he explains that before he could contain the tampered spell, it summoned people from alternate universes who know Spider-Man's identity and which allowed the multiverse to be broken open.
-Strange orders Parker, MJ, and Ned to find and capture multiversal visitors; they locate and retrieve Max Dillon and Flint Marko, and later, Parker retrieves Norman Osborn from a F.E.A.S.T. building and discovers that the latter, Dillon, and Octavius were pulled from their universes just before their deaths.
+After this, Ned, and MJ's applications to MIT are rejected in light of the controversy, Peter goes to the New York Sanctum to ask Stephen Strange for help.
+Strange, despite Wong's warnings, attempts to cast a spell that would make everyone forget Peter is Spider-Man, though Peter repeatedly tampers with it.
+He tries to convince an MIT administrator to reconsider his and his friends' applications before being attacked by Otto Octavius, who rips Peter's nanotechnology from his Iron Spider armor, which bonds with his mechanical tentacles and allows Peter to disable them.
+As the Green Goblin appears and attacks, Strange teleports Peter and Octavius to the Sanctum, where he explains that before he could contain the tampered spell, it summoned people from alternate universes who know Spider-Man's identity and which allowed the multiverse to be broken open.
+Strange orders Peter, MJ, and Ned to find and capture multiversal visitors; they locate and retrieve Max Dillon and Flint Marko, and later, Peter retrieves Norman Osborn from a F.E.A.S.T. building and discovers that the latter, Dillon, and Octavius were pulled from their universes just before their deaths.
 (Note: As depicted in Spider-Man (2002), Spider-Man 2 (2004), and The Amazing Spider-Man 2 (2014), respectively.)
-He refuses to send the villains home to their deadly fates in their original realities and traps Strange in the Mirror Dimension, stealing the spell, takes the villains to Hogan's apartment, and cures Octavius.
+He refuses to send the villains home to their deadly fates in their original realities and traps Strange in the Mirror Dimension, stealing the spell, takes the villains to Hogan's apartment, and cures Octavius so he can bring back the nanotechnology to Peter.